 Lemon Glazed Gluten Free Pumpkin Scones

-- 6 tbsp chilled butter (frozen is best)
+- 6 tablespoon chilled butter (frozen is best)

 - 1 large egg